-- Programs are separate irrigation schedules to allow the water manager to group hydrozones with similar irrigation requirements together; e.g. program A for turf zones, program B for shrub zones, and program C - Each program will irrigate all of the zones selected to run on the same days of the week and with the same number of cycles. - Hydrozones are grouped together in the same program based on factors such as: - Water requirements of the plant material - Root depth - Microclimate (sun, shade, wind, heat) - Soil type - Irrigation emission device application rates - Time to runoff - Other factors such as convenience and constraints of the controller - 3.2 Start time is the time of day that a given program will commence. - Multiple start times help prevent runoff by splitting the total run time into shorter run times.
-Multiple start times are also useful for keeping newly installed plant material moist during establishment, and for allowing water to penetrate deeper into the root zone. - Cycle and soak is an alternative to multiple start times.
+- 3.1 Programs are separate irrigation schedules to allow the water manager to group hydrozones with similar irrigation requirements together; e.g. program A for turf zones, program B for shrub zones, and program C for trees. - Each program will irrigate all of the zones selected to run on the same days of the week and with the same number of cycles. - Hydrozones are grouped together in the same program based on factors such as: - Water requirements of the plant material - Root depth - Microclimate (sun, shade, wind, heat) - Soil type - Irrigation emission device application rates - Time to runoff - Other factors such as convenience and constraints of the controller - 3.2 Start time is the time of day that a given program will commence. - Multiple start times help prevent runoff by splitting the total run time into shorter run times.
+Multiple start times are also useful for keeping newly planted plant material moist during establishment, and for allowing water to penetrate deeper into the root zone. - Cycle and soak is an alternative to multiple start times.
 The cycle time and soak period are specified, and the controller determines the total number of cycles by dividing the total run time by the cycle time. - 3.3 Run time is the length of time that the controller will run the individual valves for each program start time.
 A separate run time is entered for each station on the controller. - The program run time should be less than the observed time to runoff.
 Multiple start times can be used to make up the entire irrigation run time.

 - 3.4 Water days are the days of the week that the controller will run the program.
 There are several commonly used approaches to water days: - Specific days the water manager can select specific days of the week to run the irrigation program. - Odd/even days the water manager can select either odd or even days to run the irrigation program. - Interval watering the water manager can select the interval in days between irrigation cycles for the program.
-This feature works well for low water use plants and trees that require watering less than once a week. - 3.5 Seasonal adjustment is a percentage adjustment that adjusts all or selected programs and run times in the controller. - This setting can save the water manager a significant amount of time when reprogramming controllers through the season. - The run time should be entered for the hottest month of the year so that the seasonal adjustment can be used to reduce run times during the year.
+This feature works well for low water use plants and trees that require watering less than once a week. - 3.5 Seasonal adjustment is a global percentage adjustment that adjusts all or selected programs and run times in the controller. - Figure 9-2 shows an example of a typical seasonal adjustment by month for CIMIS Zone 5.
+Irrigation would not normally be required in the winter months due to precipitation, cool weather, and plant dormancy. - This setting can save the water manager a significant amount of time when reprogramming controllers through the season. - The run time should be entered for the hottest month of the year so that the seasonal adjustment can be used to reduce run times during the year.